anav-dev/runner-crush/assets/docs/test/TESTING.md

     1 Empty Link: The navbar contact icon link had no text so an `aria-label="An envelope icon"` attribute was also added so when a screen reader encounters the link, the aria-label text is read so that the user will know what it is.

-    2 Empty Buttons: Adding a `type="button"` attribute to the game over modal buttons was used to tell assistive technology that those element are a button used to perform an action.
+    2 Empty Buttons: Adding a `type="button"` attribute to the game over modal buttons was used to tell assistive technology that those element are buttons used to perform certain actions.

     <details>
     <summary>Click here to see improved Lighthouse check</summary>